The preferred file format is Word (.doc or .docx). Acceptable formats

 These manuscripts summarize the state-of-the-art in a particular

 field.
-They should contain no more than 4000 words, up to
+They should contain no more than 4,000 words, up

 CASE REPORTS.
 These articles should contain no more than